wangfra27/HIL-Computer-Simulation-of-Intelligent-Cybersecurity/Paper-Reading-Reports/Siddhant/#4_Back_to_the_Drawing_Board:_A_Critical_Evaluation_of_Poisoning_Attacks_on_Production_Federated_Learning.md

 Untargeted Poisoning Attacks – aim to reduce model accuracy on arbitrary inputs.
 It does not discriminate input.

 #### Why Untargeted?
 The paper focuses specifically on Untargeted Poisoning Attacks as it is significantly relevant to production deployments: it can be used to impact a large population of FL clients and it can remain undetected for long duration.
+From now on, unless states otherwise, whenever we mention "poisoning" we are talking about Untargeted Poisoning Attacks.

 ### The Gap Between Literature and Practice
 The existing literature on poisoning attacks and defenses for FL makes __unrealistic assumptions__  that do not hold in real-world FL deployments.
 For example, assumptions about the percentages of compromised clients, total number of FL clients, and the types of FL systems.
 For instance, state-of-the-art attacks assume adversaries who can compromise up to 25% of FL clients.
 For an app like GBoard with ~1B downloads, 25% compromised would mean an attacker controls __250 million android devices!__ Thus, we argue that the assumption in recent FL robustness works do not represent common real-world adversarial scenarios that account for the difficulty and cost of at-scale compromises.